Writing · May 2016 · 3 min

 But amidst all the buzz, I am still not clear how the 'bot movement' is a step towards a more simplified connected future for mankind.
 A bot for each app on your phone is now 'a lot of bots' in place of 'a lot of apps'.
 If we reach a point where we start blocking/uninstalling bots from our phones/FB accounts 'cause of bot overload, are we better off than our app-overload lives of today?

 I contend: Bots won't survive.
-At least not in the way that's being imagined today - of standalone bots that are accessed one-on-one.
+At least not in the way that's being imagined today — of standalone bots that are accessed one-on-one.
 The future is not bots, the future is layers.
+On second thought, a plural description of 'layer' is missing the point.
+The future is — a layer.

-A single layer that all apps/sites/bots feed data information into is both my prediction of what the future looks like and a future worth attempting to create.
+A single layer that all apps/sites/bots feed data and information into is both my prediction of what the future looks like and a future worth attempting to create.

 Does one single layer as our only interface with the digital universe sound very big brother-ish?
 Probably.